sleepymurph/template_latex_article/README.md

     [generated_components/](generated_components/) directory
     in case they need to be frozen to simplify the build.

 ### Stripping everything but LaTeX from the build process

+Everything that needs tools other than pdflatex and bibtex to build should be put in subsystems in src_*/ subdirectories.

 The main idea here is that the core LaTeX part of the build should be as close as possible to the standard pdflatex-bibtex-pdflatex-pdflatex invocation as possible.
 This way, collaborators and publication editors can tweak it and build it in a familiar manner if need be.

-To strip the build process to a bare-bones pdflatex invocation:

-1. Include the generated document components in the `generated_components/` directory in the bundle.

-    Commit them with `git add -f generated_components/*`, or simply make sure they're included in any bundles you send out.

-2. Edit the [top-level Makefile](Makefile)'s `latex`
-    target to skip the subsystems you want it to skip.
+See comments in the [top-level Makefile](Makefile) for details on how to strip down the build.

-After that, you should not have to worry about any of the following subsystems.
+Once the build is stripped down, you should not have to worry about dependencies or build process for any of the other build modules.

 ### Git Metadata (`src_git_metadata/`)